mitsuhiko/insta-website/content/docs/snapshot-types.md

 # Snapshot Types

 Insta has two major types of snapshots: named and inline snapshots.
-The former are placed as `.snap` files in the `snapshots` folder, the latter are stored inline in string literals in the `.rs` files.
+The former are placed as separate `.snap` files, the latter are stored inline in string literals in the `.rs` files.

+Named snapshots are stored in the `snapshots` folder right next to the test file where this is used.
+The name of the file is `<module>__<name>.snap` where the `name` of the snapshot.
+Snapshots can either be explicitly named or the name is derived from the test name.

+The format of snapshot files [is documented here](../snapshot-files/).

 ## Implicitly Named Snapshots